isabella232/journeys.en/help/using/functions/functionconcat.md

 # concat {#concat}

-Concatenates the string parameters or a list of strings.
+Concatenates two string parameters or a list of strings.

 ## Category